dialoa/.github/profile/README.md

 * Documentation: an Open Manual of Markdown Style for copyeditors that doesn't require technical knowledge of markdown, LaTeX, the command line etc.
+* A journal management tool: `dialectica`, a review management application that implements triple-blind refereeing (papers are anonymous to the editors) and a 'fishpond' model where editors pick papers to promote to the board.
 * Production tools, such as:
   * pandoc filters to handle columns, statements (theorems), etc.
   * a highly flexible template for advanced LaTeX output (pandokoma)